Autism New Jersey Launches New

 People with autism are reported to be seven times more likely to have police encounters than their typical peers.

 1 in 35 children are identified with Autism Spectrum Disorder in New Jersey.
 Autistic individuals often demonstrate impairments and/or differences in their social communication, sensory experiences, and other behavior:

 - difficulty understanding spoken language, non-verbal cues, and vocal tone

 - limited or no safety awareness

 - insistence on specific routines and difficulty adapting to change

-- extraneous movements such as rocking, pacing, flicking fingers, waving arms, or other repeated movements
+- repetitive movements such as rocking, pacing, flicking fingers, or waving arms